cr4z/personstantiator/README.md

 A lightweight C# console app with a generic command registry that applies reflection, custom attributes, and delegate-based command execution.

+It's built to show how a **generic command registry** can be wired up cleanly with **reflection and attributes**, while keeping the app code simple and testable through modular .NET architecture.

 ## Overview

 Personstantiator is a small sandbox project where you can: